Westminster Summer School

-The Westminster Summer School course is currently being redesigned, and as such will not be taking applicants for Summer 2019.
+The Westminster Summer School course is currently being redesigned and will not be taking applicants for Summer 2019.

 We host two different Summer Schools each year, designed to give gifted Year 11 and Year 12 pupils from disadvantaged backgrounds a head start in preparing for their futures.
 One group of pupils comes to us from our partner maintained schools across London and the other group, coordinated by The Linacre Institute come from schools in Yorkshire and the north-east.
 Almost all the young people who attend come from schools in areas which rank in the bottom third in the educational section of the Index of Multiple Deprivation and more than half are from postcodes in the bottom 40% for rates of going on to university.